mknadler/planar-sass/README.md

 # planar-sass
-Sass for graphs and coordinate systems.
+Sass for graphs and coordinate systems; strange helpers that probably shouldn't exist.

+Current project status: subject to dramatic and instant change with warning.
+Will eventually stabilize.